bearcatjs/bearcat/README.md

 * One stop shop: no need for a dedicated Singleton or factory for every object etc
 * Easy to mock objects for unit test based on IoC
 * Hot reload prototype function nicely
+* Function annotation based on $ named parameters, no need to update json files

 ### Powerful